Wuhan Institute of Virology: COVID-19 pandemic

 In December 2019, cases of pneumonia associated with an unknown coronavirus were reported to health authorities in Wuhan.
 The institute checked its coronavirus collection and found the new virus had 96% genetic similarity to RaTG13, a virus its researchers had discovered in horseshoe bats in southwest China.
-This strain is linked to travels made regularly between 2012 and 2015 by a WIV team visiting Yunnan Province, about a thousand miles from Wuhan.

 As the virus spread worldwide, the institute continued its investigation.
 In February 2020, a team led by Shi Zhengli at the institute were the first to identify, analyze and name the genetic sequence of the novel coronavirus (2019-nCoV), upload it to public databases for scientists around the world to understand, and publish papers in Nature.
 On 19 February 2020, the lab released a letter on its website describing how they successfully obtained the whole virus genome.
 In February 2020, in a move that raised concerns regarding intellectual property rights, the institute applied for a patent in China for the use of remdesivir, an experimental drug owned by Gilead Sciences, which the institute found inhibited the virus in vitro.
 The WIV said it would not exercise its new Chinese patent rights "if relevant foreign companies intend to contribute to the prevention and control of China's epidemic."

 In April 2020, the Trump administration terminated an NIH grant to research how coronaviruses spread from bats to humans.
 New York-based, NIH–funded EcoHealth Alliance has been the subject of controversy and increased scrutiny due to its ties to the Wuhan Institute of Virology.
 Under political pressure, the National Institutes of Health (NIH) withdrew funding to EcoHealth Alliance in July 2020.

+Ralph Baric and Rachel Graham wrote in 2020 that the large collections of bat virome samples stored at the facility, its close proximity to the early outbreak, and questions about its operating procedures, could fuel "speculation" about the institute's role in the origin of COVID-19.

-Virus origin allegations
+Virus speculations criticism

 The laboratory has been the focus of conspiracy theories and unsubstantiated speculation about the origin of the virus.
-This has been a source of political tension between China and other countries, including Australia, and the United States.
+This has been a source of political tension between China and other countries, including Australia and the United States.
 There have been allegations that the initial outbreak was provoked by either manipulation or accidental release of a virus held in the WIV facilities, and that the participants may have conspired to cover it up.
 Shi Zhengli denied that there was a connection between the WIV and the emergence of COVID-19.
 In February 2021, after investigations in Wuhan, the WHO team said a laboratory leak origin for COVID-19 was "extremely unlikely", confirming what experts expected about the likely origins and early transmission.
 However, WHO Director-General Tedros Adhanom Ghebreyesus said that the report's conclusions were not definitive and data had been withheld from investigators.
 In response to the report, politicians, including Joe Biden and Boris Johnson, as well as Ghebreyesus, have called for further investigations into the origins of COVID-19.
 The scientific opinion that an accidental leak is possible, but unlikely, has remained steady.